mmderakhshani/LinearAlgebraPamphlet/README.md

 You can find my pamphlet in my google drive using [this link](https://drive.google.com/file/d/1BNRlFmZMztHuKTYWtbzTDqWknPoOMrOq/view?usp=sharing).

-This hand notes will be completed and updated soon.
+This pamphlet will be completed and updated soon.